 At the heart of our efforts is a commitment to social justice.
 Celebrating diversity and inclusion makes our community more welcoming.
 Individuals feel empowered to work to their full potential, and to contribute to building a more just and humane society.

 The Diversity & Inclusion page of the Lesley website further outlines the college's principles of inclusion and efforts to engage and celebrate its community.
 Lesley Anti-Oppression resources are also provided by the Office of Multicultural Affairs & Student Inclusion, the University Diversity Council, and other offices, committees, initiatives described on that page.

-Privilege is having unearned benefits/entitlements because of an identity you hold that society considers a "norm" and reinforces as dominant through oppression.
+Privilege is unearned benefits/entitlements or lack of barriers assigned to an identity that society considers a "norm" and therefore dominant.
 Privilege and oppression are well-maintained social systems that are reinforced by binarized, normative hierarchies that categorize certain identities as superior (privileged) and their supposed opposites as inferior (oppressed) (e.g. male and female; straight and queer; cisgender and transgender, etc.).
 There are various forms of privilege, some of them tangible and others less so.
-One form of privilege, for instance, is the representation of one's identity in mainstream media and books--something intangible but nevertheless valuable in our culture.
+One form of privilege, for instance, is the representation of one's identity in mainstream media and books—something intangible but nevertheless valuable in our culture.

-The idea is that Privilege and Oppression, like identities, come in infinite combinations, meaning an individual can benefit from more than one area of privilege, can experience the harm of more than one area of oppression, and/or can be oppressed by some aspects of their identity while also being privileged by others.
-Being oppressed in one way does not negate an individual's privilege in another, and no single oppression holds more weight than another.
+The idea is that privilege and oppression, like identities, come in infinite combinations, meaning an individual can benefit from more than one area of privilege, can experience the harm of more than one area of oppression, and/or can be oppressed by some aspects of their identity while also being privileged by others.

 No matter the intersections of our privilege(s) and oppression(s), we ALL have a role in combating oppression and unequal power dynamics.